SebastianNagler/coding-challenges/README.md

 ## Automation

-The solutions in this repository are automatically synced using the [LeetSync](https://chrome.google.com/webstore/detail/leetsync-leetcode-to-gith/ppkbejeolfcbaomanmbpjdbkfcjfhjnd) browser extension.
+The LeetCode solutions in this repository are automatically synced using the [LeetSync](https://chrome.google.com/webstore/detail/leetsync-leetcode-to-gith/ppkbejeolfcbaomanmbpjdbkfcjfhjnd) browser extension.